appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/maintenance-window.md

     scheduler: "0/10 * * * *"
    ```

-  The above 5-value cron expression `0/10 * * * *` means that the task runs every day of the week, and every month regardless of the year at the 0th minute of every hour.
-If you'd like to change the schedule, adjust the cron expression accordingly.
+  The above 5-value cron expression `0/10 * * * *` means that the task runs every day of the week and every month, regardless of the year, at the 0th minute of every hour.
+You can change the schedule, adjust the cron expression accordingly.
 If you wish to update Appsmith immediately, you can opt for a manual update and follow the steps in the [Update Appsmith](/getting-started/setup/instance-management/update-appsmith/#kubernetes) guide.

   Below are some examples of 5-value cron expressions:
     * Check for updates every Sunday at 12:00 noon: